commercionetwork/chains/README.md

-# Chains
+# Commercio.network chains
-Repository containing all the different Commercio.network chains versions
+This repository contains all the data related to the different chains that a Commercio.network validator can connect to.